vite-pwa/vite-plugin-pwa/docs/frameworks/index.md

 # Getting Started

-This plugin is Framework-agnostic and so you can use it with Vanilla Javascript, Typescript and with any framework.
+This plugin is Framework-agnostic and so you can use it with Vanilla JavaScript, TypeScript and with any framework.

 ## Usage